ahmohbati/SecOn/IntroductionToSecurityOnion.md

 The following are the three Security Onion deployment scenarios:

-  * Standalone:  A standalone installation consists of a single physical or virtual machine running both the server and sensor components and related processes.
+  * **Standalone**:  A standalone installation consists of a single physical or virtual machine running both the server and sensor components and related processes.
 A standalone installation can have multiple network interfaces monitoring different network segments.
 A standalone installation is the easiest and most convenient method to monitor a network or networks that are accessible from a single location.

-  * Server-sensor:  A server-sensor installation consists of a single machine running the server component with one or more separate machines running the sensor component and reporting back to the server.
+  * **Server-sensor**:  A server-sensor installation consists of a single machine running the server component with one or more separate machines running the sensor component and reporting back to the server.
 The sensors run all of the sniffing processes and store the associated packet captures, IDS alerts, and databases for Sguil; Snorby and ELSA.
 The analyst connects to the server from a separate client machine and all queries sent to the server are distributed to the appropriate sensor(s), with the requested information being directed back to the client.
 This model reduces network traffic by keeping the bulk of the collected data on the sensors until requested by the analyst’s client.
 All traffic between the server and sensors and client and server are protected with SSH encrypted tunnels.

-  * Hybrid:  A hybrid installation consists of a standalone installation that also has one or more separate sensors reporting back to the server component of the standalone machine.
+  * **Hybrid**:  A hybrid installation consists of a standalone installation that also has one or more separate sensors reporting back to the server component of the standalone machine.

 The Security Onion setup script allows you to easily configure the best installation scenario to suit your needs.